am0032/PAGER-LN/README.md

 The devce uses an ESP32 camera board as the pager hardware which reads and sends data.The ESP32 board is programmed by an arduino.

-The connections between arduino and the esp 32 board is given below.